samuel-ping/food-mood/README.md

 ### Food Mood v3

 I'm once again revamping Food Mood!
-I'm planning to use a AWS Lambda function rather than hosting a whole server to make the API calls.
+I'm planning to go serverless by using an AWS Lambda function rather than hosting a whole server to make the API calls.
 I'm also making it look better!
 I hope!

 ### Food Mood v2

 After the challenge ended, I decided to continue improving this project.
 I rebuilt this web app with React.js, Node.js and Express.js.
 It's an ERN stack!
 For determining the mood from the photo, I used Amazon Rekognition, and for determining the restaurant, I used Yelp's Fusion API.
-I manually deployed this app through an AWS EC2 instance and set up the security certificate.
+Since the free tier of Heroku is so slow, I manually deployed this app through an AWS EC2 instance using Nginx as a reverse proxy, and set up the security certificate.
 I also set up an AWS CodePipeline that automatically deploys changes to this website using AWS CodeDeploy.

 ### Food Mood v1